radargun/radargun/README.md

 RadarGun is a data grid and distributed cache benchmarking framework built to test [Infinispan](http://www.infinispan.org) and other distributed data grid platforms.

 ## Documentation
-Refer to RadarGun's [wiki page](https://github.com/radargun/radargun/wiki) for documentation.
+Refer to [RadarGun's website](http://radargun.github.io/radargun/) for documentation.

 ## Quick-start:
-The best way to get started with RadarGun is [The five-minute tutorial](https://github.com/radargun/radargun/wiki/Five-Minute-Tutorial)
+The best way to get started with RadarGun is the [Five-minute tutorial](http://radargun.github.io/radargun/getting_started/five_minute_tutorial.html)

 ## Report a bug
 ... or request a feature using our [issue tracker](https://github.com/radargun/radargun/issues)